Touch-Up & Repair

 When it comes to repairing galvanized steel in the field, there is no limitation to the size that can be repaired.
 The zinc coating is difficult to damage, and field fabrication that requires removal of the coating should be minimized as much as possible.
 As noted before, the cathodic protection of the coating will provide some protection to uncoated areas, but the best practice for longevity is to touch-up any bare areas.

-There is no size limitation in the field and can be performed after the initial construction if there is damage during construction or handling, or it can be performed after years of service.
+There is no size limitation for areas that need to be repaired in the field and repair can be performed after the initial construction if there is damage during construction or handling, or it can be performed after years of service.
 The specification to follow for touch-up and repair of hot-dip galvanized steel is ASTM A780, Practice for Repair of Damaged and Uncoated Areas of Hot-Dip Galvanized Coatings.
 This specification details how to use the three acceptable methods of touch-up as well as the required coating thickness for the repaired area.

 Accepted Touch-Up Methods